LaunchCodeEducation/lchs/src/chapters/introduction/why-learn-to-code.rst

 The skills required to make a phone 30 years ago are NOT the same skills required to make a phone today.
 Just as technology changes, programmers must adapt and grow.
 A big part of learning how to code is *learning how to learn*.
-We may learn how to code using one language today and need to learn a new one tomorrow.
+We can use the practices we put in place to learn one programming language today to learn a new one tomorrow.

 Learning to code is not only valuable and challenging, it is also FUN.
 Every success keeps us going and encourages us to learn new things.
 You may